Coloby/quartz_notes/quartz_content/PublicNotes/DE.md

 - what?
-	- Design in 4 words - IPPI
+	- Design in 4 words - PIRI
 		- Problem solving
 		- Inspiration
 		- Rules